patrickmaynard/php-project-stub/README.md

 # PHP project stub
-A simple structure on which to build PHP projects using composer and a simple folder structure.
+A basic scaffolding on which to build PHP projects using composer and a simple folder structure.

 To test the basics, run `php smoketest.php`